-You all know me as a certified dyslexia practitioner using the Orton-Gillingham approach, but first and foremost, I am a mom to four amazing children, all under the age of five.
+You all know me as a certified dyslexia practitioner using the Orton-Gillingham approach, but first and foremost, I am a mom to four amazing children.
 (And, no. I don’t sleep very much.)
 Many might not know that my four children are my rainbow babies who came after four little precious angels and a very looong wait.
 Isn’t God so good all the time?
 He had a perfect plan for my husband and me.
 I know the trials men and women go through to become parents and it’s all worth it, but certainly not easy when you’re in the thick of it.
 So if you are one of those women, please know that I am saying an extra special prayer for you today.
 My children mean the world to me and I am especially grateful to be entrusted to be their Mommy.

 On this Mother’s Day, I have the pleasure of sharing twenty-six messages from amazingly dedicated women who fight for their babies every day.
 Why do they fight?
 They do it not only to help them become successful learners, but to create a quality of life that every person deserves.
 They want their the gifts, strengths and potential to shine through despite the struggles.
 I am deeply honored that these women took the time to answer my question about a week ago when I asked what moms of children with dyslexia do.
 You are going to LOVE what they said.

 At The Literacy Nest, I strive to build a bridge between parents and educators, and to build long lasting connections.
 By spreading dyslexia awareness and information about resources that can help children who struggle with reading, I hope to bring everyone together to work towards a common goal: successful learners.

 So I give you this post.
 It’s dedicated to all of you moms out there fighting the good fight to get what your kids deserve in order to succeed.
 You are truly supermoms!